OksanaSam/coding-diary/README.md

-An app documenting my coding journey day by day 👩‍💻 Built on React (with Hooks) using Firebase🔥 Sign-in options: with Gmail, GitHub and Twitter Authentication via Firebase
+An app documenting my coding journey day by day 👩‍💻 Built on React (with Hooks) using Firebase🔥 Sign-in options: with Gmail, GitHub and Twitter Authentication via Firebase (Google)

 https://coding-diary.netlify.app/